kisp-nus/kisp-nus.github.io/_problems/watermark.md

 ---
-title: "Watermark"
+layout: page
-description: "Watermarking AI"
+title: "Watermarking AI"
-problem_statement:
-contribution:
+weight: 2

 ---

 How can one verify whether a data sample (text/image/sound) comes from a generative AI model?
 One way is to insert "watermarks" into AI-generated content at source, which can later be verified using a secret key by the end user’s device.
 Doing so has many security applications: